Main Idea

 So remember that Steph took care of content for almost a decade, and did it at a professional level.

-Bear in mind that in this case, I am only reviewing the main PDF.
-Normally, the entire offer comes with exercises, a Discord server, videos, and a bonus section on podcasting.
-As a result, you could argue I didn’t test the entire offering – and you would be correct.
+Side note: I am only reviewing the main PDF.
+Normally, Doing Content Right comes with exercises, a Discord server, videos, and a bonus section on podcasting.
+As a result, you could argue I didn’t test the entire offering.

 Enjoy!